sagemath/sage-archive-2023-02-01/src/doc/en/developer/python_packaging.rst

 ``__init__.py`` file).

-In the Sage 9.6 development cycle, several packages are converted to implicit namespace packages.
+In the Sage 9.6 development cycle, we still use ordinary packages by default, but several packages are converted to implicit namespace packages to support modularization.

 Source directories of distribution packages
 ===========================================

+The development of the SageMath library uses a monorepo strategy for all distribution packages that fill the `sage.*` namespace.
+This means that the source trees of these distributions are included in a single ``git`` repository, in a subdirectory of ``SAGE_ROOT/pkgs``.

+All these distribution packages have matching version numbers.
+From the viewpoint of a single distribution, this means that sometimes there will be a new release of some distribution where the only thing changing is the version number.

 The source directory of a distribution package, such as ``SAGE_ROOT/pkgs/sagemath-standard``, contains the following files: